DendrouLab/panpipes-tutorials/docs/uni_multi_integration/Integrating_data_with_panpipes.md

 ln -s ../../batch_correction/umap_multimodal_wnn.csv umap_multimodal_wnnnobatch.csv
 ```

-also, to avoid re-running the unimodal no_correction runs, we can link the individual modalities `batch_correction/umap_*_none.csv` in the same way.
+Also, to avoid re-running the unimodal no_correction runs, we can link the individual modalities `batch_correction/umap_*_none.csv` in the same way.

-let's now run again `panpipes integration make full --local`
+Then run again `panpipes integration make full --local`

 The pipeline will pick the new requirement for wnn and create a new wnn run with the desired batch corrections for each modality, and since we have linked the previous `wnn` correction in this subdirectory, it will generate the outputs (check the figures folder for plots and scores) to compare `wnn`` with and without batch correction.